 Please contact: thinkIR@louisville.edu.

-If you would like to be included in the collection and do not already have a profile, please fill out the ThinkIR Intake Form.
+If you would like to be included in our BIPOC scholars collection, please fill out the ThinkIR Intake Form.

 "Evaluating our reference lists is a practice of holding ourselves accountable but also of teaching ourselves about our fields and increasing awareness for others."